alpluspluss/arc/README.md

   </p>
 </div>

-This repository contains the source code for Arc; a next-generation compiler infrastructure designed for performance, memory efficiency, and developer experience in C++26.
+This repository contains the source code for Arc; a modern, type-safe and moderately small compiler backend.

-Arc eliminates the complexity and performance overhead of traditional compiler architectures by using direct type relationships and compact memory representations.
-It provides a clean foundation for building optimizing compilers with straightforward APIs and minimal overhead.
+Arc uses a graph-based intermediate representation to provide a flexible foundation for building optimizing compilers with customizable passes.
+It is designed to be easy to use and comprehensible while being fast and efficient.

 ## Getting Started